gagan3012/streamlit-tags/README.md

 #### Note:
 - The suggestion and value fields are optional
 - Usage also supports `keywords = st_tags_sidebar()`
+- Upgrade to 1.1.9 for being able to control number of tags

 ## Example Usage
 ```python
 keywords = st_tags(